angular/angular/aio/content/guide/router.md

 ## Router Reference

-The folllowing sections highlight some core router concepts.
+The following sections highlight some core router concepts.

 {@a basics-router-imports}